jamesbdunlop/jamesbdunlop.github.io/_posts/cube/2019-09-09-meshanatomy.md

 Why is this important?
 What has this got to do with rigging?
 ------------------------------------------------------------

-Every rig has to move those Verts / Edges / Faces (`components`) by some means (connections, constraints, deformers etc), so it is important you know about them.
+Every rig has to move those Verts / Edges / Faces (`components`) by some means (`connections, constraints, deformers` etc), so it is important you know about them.

-*Note: If you can do learn some modelling all the better.*
+*Note: If you can; DO learn some modelling!
+All the better!
+It will help you
+know what to ask for*

 These `components` of a 3D model are considered the guts of what makes up the the `shape` of a 3D model.